shakyShane/cache-breaker/readme.md

 #Cache Breaking Tasks

-**Note: This modules does nothing with the file system, so Grunt & Gulp Plugins will be coming soon**
+**Note: This modules does nothing with the file system, that means you'll have to read/write files yourself, or wait for the Grunt & Gulp Plugins**

 ##Install